-When you make the decision to major in the humanities, you are cultivating the foundation you need to work in any number of career paths, some of them prestigious and lucrative.
-Intelligence analyst, for example, is the top paying job for humanities majors.
-Experienced intelligence analysts earn a median salary of $86,100 per year.
+When you make the decision to major in the humanities, you are cultivating the foundation you need to work in any number of career paths, including the role of an intelligence analyst.
 Earning a degree from a college or university is an important part of an aspiring intelligence analyst’s career preparation.

 An Intelligence Analyst’s Education

-In the military and government agencies, intelligence analysis is essential to security.
-Intelligence analysts find work in agencies like the Central Intelligence Agency (CIA), the Federal Bureau of Investigation (FBI) and the National Security Agency (NSA) as well as in military branches like the Army and the Marines.
-The work of an intelligence analyst is to gather, research, analyze and evaluate information – sometimes information that is crucial to homeland security or the safety of military troops and civilians.
+In military and government agencies, intelligence analysis is essential to security.
+Intelligence analysts find work in agencies like the Central Intelligence Agency (CIA), the Federal Bureau of Investigation (FBI), and the National Security Agency (NSA), as well as in branches of the military like the Army and the Marines.
+The work of an intelligence analyst is to gather, research, analyze, and evaluate information.
+Often, the information is crucial to homeland security or the safety of military troops and civilians.

-There is no one degree path that leads to a career as an intelligence analyst, but instead many possible paths that candidates can take.
-Humanities majors like political science are in demand, according to the federal government’s intelligence website, U.S. Intelligence Careers.
-The FBI seeks candidates with degrees in subjects like history, geography, criminal justice, international law, international studies, area studies and English.
-An education in foreign languages, like Arabic, Chinese, Hebrew, Korean, Russian and Vietnamese, is also desirable.
+There is no one degree path that leads to a career as an intelligence analyst.
+Instead, there are many possible paths for candidates to take.
+Humanities majors, like political science, are in demand, according to the federal government’s intelligence website, U.S. Intelligence Careers.
+The FBI seeks candidates with degrees in subjects like criminal justice, history, international law, international studies, and English.
+An education in foreign languages, such as Arabic, Chinese, Hebrew, Korean, Russian, or Vietnamese, is also desirable.

-Many fields of study can prepare students for careers in intelligence, including science, business and engineering.
-However, studying the humanities helps students develop valuable skills in critical thinking, writing and analysis.
+Many fields of study can prepare students for careers in intelligence, including business, engineering, and science.
+However, studying the humanities helps students develop valuable skills in analysis, critical thinking, and writing.
 These abilities can be instrumental when it comes to researching and analyzing important information.